48 Hours in Toronto: Ultimate Travel Guide

 The Planet Traveler Hostel (my personal choice)

 I stayed at this hostel on my visit to Toronto and for budget travelers, this eco-friendly hostel is both comfortable and conveniently located.
 It’s just a few steps away from the bustling Kensington Market and Chinatown.
 The Planet Traveler Hostel ($50 per night) offers both shared dormitories and private rooms.
-Despite its low rates, the hostel provides numerous free amenities, including Wi-Fi, breakfast, and access to a fully equipped kitchen.
-One of the highlights is the rooftop lounge, which offers panoramic views of Toronto skyline.

 The Anndore House